tiilt-lab/MultiCraft/README.md

 ### Connecting to a MultiCraft Server in Minecraft
 MultiCraft runs on Minecraft Java Edition version 1.9.
 You can download the Minecraft launcher [here](https://www.minecraft.net/en-us/download), create and launch a new 1.9 installation, and connect to the MultiCraft Minecraft server set up above.
 ### Connecting MultiCraftClients to a MultiCraft Server
 [MultiCraftClient releases](https://github.com/mendozatudares/MultiCraftClient/releases) should contain released versions of MultiCraftClients.
-Download the most recent version of `Client.exe` and follow the directions while running it to connect to the server.
+Download the most recent version of `ClientGUI.exe` and follow the directions while running it to connect to the server.